hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - G. Joulin and P. Vidal:  An introduction to the instability of flames, shocks, and detonations.

 It may be a sign of progress that, though most of the invited lecturers at Les Houches were mathematicians, most of those at Beg Rohu were physicists.

+A word about the introductory lectures of both courses, by Moffatt and Castaing, which provide highly compressed tutorials.
+Neither author pretends that their lectures can serve as a thorough introduction to the subject.
+Moffatt refers to several "excellent textbooks" for "the detailed treatment that time will not permit me," especially Batchelor's.
+Castaing calls his own lecture a "promenade into fluid mechanics" including discussions of "a great variety of examples," some of which "lack the long and rigorous introduction they need".
+He further admits that "only the reader with some knowledge of the subject will find some interest in the corresponding remarks."
+I would advise using these lectures to get two different bird's eye views of the subject, and perhaps as collateral reading when studying a *real* textbook.

 ### Other books by physicists that you should be aware of